umerdeveloper/Calculator_Project_2/Calculator_Project_2/README.md

 12. operator can not come after operator or if empty textview
 13. dot (.) should not come after operator
 14. dot (.) should not come before operator
+15. if operator or dot on last of text dont perform = operation